STForScratch/docs/blog/2023-6-4-isonline.md

 tags: [features, update]
 ---

-Are you an avid user of Scratch, the popular block coding website?
-If so, we have some exciting news for you!
+We have some exciting news for you!
 ScratchTools, the ultimate browser extension designed exclusively for Scratch, has just released a brand new feature that will enhance your Scratch experience like never before.
 Now, you can easily see which Scratch users are online, connecting you with a vibrant community of fellow coders and creators.

 ## The Online Status Feature